Strategizing/NexusGuard/README.md

 1. Create a new Lua file in `client/detectors/`.
 2. Follow the structure of `client/detectors/detector_template.lua`.
 3. Define a unique `DetectorName` string variable within your new detector file.
 This name will be used as the key in `Config.Detectors` (in `config.lua`) to enable/disable it.
-4. Implement the `Detector.Initialize(nexusGuardInstance, eventRegistry)` function.
-This function receives the core NexusGuard instance and the EventRegistry.
-Store the `nexusGuardInstance` locally (e.g., `self.NexusGuard = nexusGuardInstance`) if you need to access its functions (like `ReportCheat`) later.
-Use this function for any setup or configuration reading.
+4. Implement the `Detector.Check()` function with your detection logic.
+Use `_G.NexusGuard:ReportCheat(DetectorName, details)` to report violations (this handles the warning system and triggers the server event).
-5. Implement the `Detector.Check()` function with your detection logic.
-Use the stored instance to report violations (e.g., `self.NexusGuard:ReportCheat(DetectorName, details)`).
-This handles the warning system and triggers the server event.
+5. Implement `Detector.Initialize()` if needed (e.g., to read specific config values).
-6. The registration block at the end (using `DetectorRegistry.Register`) will automatically register and start your detector if `Config.Detectors[DetectorName]` is set to `true`.
+6. The registration block at the end will automatically register and start your detector if `Config.Detectors[DetectorName]` is set to `true`.

 ## Common Issues & Troubleshooting